-Care from a collaborative interprofessional team, with expertise in preconception and diabetes in pregnancy care, has been shown to minimize maternal and fetal risks and help meet the individualized needs and preferences of each person with diabetes and their families.^{1,12} An early working relationship should be established between the interprofessional care team and the person with diabetes to facilitate pregnancy planning and ensure the development of adequate knowledge and skills for self-management.
+Care from a coordinated interprofessional team, with expertise in preconception and diabetes in pregnancy care, has been shown to minimize maternal and fetal risks and help meet the unique needs and preferences of each person with diabetes and their families.^{1,13} An early working relationship should be established among members of the interprofessional care team and with the person with diabetes to facilitate pregnancy planning and ensure the development of adequate knowledge and skills for self-management.

 Models of delivering specialized, coordinated, interprofessional diabetes care can be adapted to the location and context where care is offered, and may be organized, staffed, and situated to best support local community needs.
-Telehealth technologies (e.g., telephone, web-based, or virtual) may be used to facilitate access to diabetes care teams and reduce travel time for patients and their families.
+Telehealth technologies (telephone, web-based, or virtual) may be used to facilitate access to diabetes care teams and reduce travel time for patients and their families.